Developer-Sanctuary/Constitution/README.md

 7. An amendment cannot edit multiple sections of an article or add newsections without editing the current articles unless they are interlinked.

-8. All amendments must be accompanied by a timestamp at the end of this document of the day the amendment took place in the format: (Day, MM/DD/YY) along with the following details of the user that performed the amendment: Username (affiliation) #tag, as of the moment of the edit.
+8. All amendments must not be accompanied by a timestamp at the end of this document of the day the amendment took place in the format: (Day, MM/DD/YY) along with the following details of the user that performed the amendment: Username (affiliation) #tag, as of the moment of the edit.
 The affiliation of any political party must be included in () brackets sufficing the name consisting of the full name of the party or Independent upon the lack of a party association.

 9. General edits to fix half a linguistic error require a vote if the changes are disclosed publicly and does not fluctuate the legal bearing of a clause.